 With an under-active thyroid, the BBT’s are pretty steady but overall low.
 In the follicular phase (from menstruation till ovulation) they are generally under 97.2 F / 36.2 C. In the luteal phase (ovulation till menstruation) they almost never reach 97.9 F / 36.6 C.

 Are you charting already and do you suspect you suffering with one or the other but want to know for sure?
-Then book in a 30 minute chart analysis session and we’ll look at the charts together as well as at how this is affecting your overall hormonal health and fertility.
+Share your chart in the private Becoming Vital & Fertile group, tag me in (@ingefleurspreij) and we’ll look at the charts together and see how this may affecting your overall hormonal health and fertility.

 Homeopathy is a great way to get the hormonal balance back and improving the health of glands.
 Have a look at these charts of women before having homeopathic treatment and after.